The Whole-Home Repairs Program is set to become Pennsylvania’s one-stop shop for home repairs and weatherization.

 Watch the Policy Hearing

-Whole-Home Repairs: Preserving PA’s Homes, Stabilizing Communities, and Reducing Utility Bills
+Whole-Home Repairs: Preserving Pennsylvania’s Homes, Stabilizing Communities, and Reducing Utility Bills

 Latest News & Video